FunkyPenguin24/CoordinateTranslator/README.md

 ## Building the project

 This repository is a flutter project, not a built app, so you can clone it and edit the project however you want.
-The build is available under the release section of the repository in the form of an APK for Android devices; unforuntately I haven't got any experience with iOS devices so there isn't a build for it.
+The build is available under the release section of the repository in the form of an APK for Android devices; unfortunately I haven't got any experience with iOS devices so there isn't a build for it.
 If you would like the build on an iOS device then you will have to clone the repository and build it yourself.

 ## Translating coordinates